 Since 2003, Keylee’s worked within the public health system.
 She started her career at the Open Door/BMH Health Center and accepted a position with the Indiana State Department of Health (ISDH) in 2004.
 Keylee completed a Master of Arts degree in Wellness Management and Applied Gerontology from Ball State University in 2007.
 She worked for the ISDH, either as a state employee or contractor, for almost 15 years, specifically in cancer prevention and control from 2008 through 2019.
 The Indiana Public Health Association named Keylee a public health hero in 2014, and she received the Indiana Cancer Consortium’s highest honor – Outstanding Contributions to Cancer Control – in 2015.

-Vice President, Eric Wymer, MD
+President, Eric Wymer, MD

-Secretary, Amanda Walter, MD
+Vice President, Amanda Walter, MD

 Paul Broderick, DO